-We started with some clean punchy tones.
+The Carbon Copy has already cemented itself as one of the modern classic guitar pedals.
+Now let’s see how it plays.
+I started with some clean punchy tones.
 With the Delay control set all the way left we got some nice slapback delay tones.
 The sound is warm and fluid, deeply reminiscent of the best slapback tones you’ve ever heard.
-There is a nice character unique to this pedal which makes it more than just a clone or emulation of some classic design.
+There is a nice, warm character unique to this pedal which makes it more than just a clone or emulation of some classic design.

-We set all the knobs around 12 o’clock with the Mod button engaged and kicked in the lead channel of our amp with a high gain setting and were greatly impressed with the satisfying delays.
+I set all the knobs around 12 o’clock with the Mod button engaged and kicked in the lead channel of my amp with a high gain setting and was greatly impressed with the satisfying delays.
 The sound is smooth as silk, adding a lively vibrancy to the sound.
 You can get a big lead sound with ease.

-Pushing the knobs further right led us into cascading waves of sound, great for psychedelic sonic explorations.
+Pushing the knobs further right led my sound into cascading waves of delay for some psychedelic sonic explorations.
 This pedal sounds absolutely massive.
-Oh, the glories of warm analog tone.
+Oh, the glories of real bucket brigade analog tone.